futomi/node-linking/README.md

 ---------------------------------------
 ## <a id="Release-Note">Release Note</a>

+* v0.1.0 (2018-06-06)
+  * Supported new Linking device `Sizuku Lux`.
+  * Supported the Illumination sensor information Service (serviceId: 9) and the Vendor-specific information Service (serviceId: 15) in beacons.
 * v0.0.2 (2017-09-02)
   * Fixed a bug that an exception was thrown when an unknown packet came.
 * v0.0.1 (2017-07-02)